 Answer: The system is designed to be conservative in how it assigns scores.
 It cannot assign every message a confidence score of 1.0, and it only assigns an intent to a message if the confidence score reaches a certain threshold.
 The current Intent Builder threshold is set at 0.6.
 Anything below 0.6 will be assigned the intent of “Undefined.”
 A score of 0.65, for example, would mean that the message will be assigned an intent with less than strong confidence, whereas a score around 0.9 would represent a high likelihood that the message has a particular intent.

 How should I use a model’s confidence scores to improve it?

 Answer: You should not use confidence scores to determine the model’s performance.
-The confidence scores are not a reflection on the accuracy of the model, but an approximation of the likelihood of the intents associated with the scores.
+The confidence scores are not a reflection of the accuracy of the model but an approximation of the likelihood of the intents associated with the scores.
 Instead, model accuracy, precision, and recall are the metrics we usually rely on to assess the performance of the model.
-In Q4, we plan to roll out a new feature which will enable our customers to evaluate their own models by cross-validating model performance on the training data.

 What exactly is the similarity score in Intent Analyzer’s intent discovery?
 Does it represent syntactic similarity or lexical or both?

 Answer: The similarity score is calculated using cosine similarity, measuring the angle between two vector representations of sentences.
-The larger the score is, the smaller the angle and hence the more similar the two sentences are.
+The larger the score, the smaller the angle and hence, the more similar the two sentences are.
 Our embeddings enable us to compare sentences on both the syntactic and the semantic levels.